kode4food/ale/docstring/delay.md

 tags: ["concurrency"]
 ---

-Returns a promise that, when forced, evaluates the exprs, returning the final evaluated result.
+Returns a promise that, when forced, evaluates the expressions, returning the final evaluated result.
 The result is then cached, so further uses of force return the cached value immediately.

 #### An Example